 Program coordinators are Inga Seidler (Solitude) and Margit Rosen (ZKM).

 The Akademie Schloss Solitude, Stuttgart, and the ZKM | Center for Art and Media Karlsruhe have jointly established the HASH award, an international prize for Internet-based projects in the fields of art, technology, and design.

 Inspired by the Hash value from information technology, which is unique for each file and used as a test value for data transfer, the HASH award stands for project excellence.
 The production prize was awarded for the first time to one of the 2016/17 web residents on February 15, 2018.

 The 8,000-euro prize is donated by the Foundation of the Landesbank Baden-Württemberg.

 All works by the web residencies are also shown in the »Open Codes« exhibition at ZKM.

 Videos from the last HASH award can be found here.

 Inga Seidler & Denise Helene Sumi (Coordinators Digital Solitude program, Editors-in-Chief Schlosspost), Sarie Nijboer (Contributing Editors)

 Subscribe to our newsletter to receive the latest news and updates.

-The Digital Solitude program with fellowships and the online platform Schlosspost are supported by the State Ministry of Baden-Wuerttemberg for Science, Research and the Arts.
+The online platform Schlosspost is supported by the State Ministry of Baden-Wuerttemberg for Science, Research and the Arts.